MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-introduction.md

 ## API tokens

-Cloud App Security requires an API token in the header of all API requests to the server, such as the following:
+Defender for Cloud Apps requires an API token in the header of all API requests to the server, such as the following:

 ```http
 Authorization: Token <your_token_key>